JonathanMSifleet/Servlet-Coursework/Readme.md

 13. Open the "package.json" file inside the client folder
 14. Modify the "sync" script such that it is as follows: "aws s3 rm s3://[bucket name] --recursive && aws s3 sync ./build s3://[bucket name]" e.g. "aws s3 rm s3://servletcourseworkclient9uo2ftpc-prod --recursive && aws s3 sync ./build s3://servletcourseworkclient9uo2ftpc-prod"
 15. Ensure that your terminal is still inside the client folder
-16. Enter "npm build"
+16. Enter "npm deploy"
-17. Enter "npm sync"
-18. Front-end can now be accessed via
+17. Front-end can now be accessed via the URL from step 9

 ---
 To do: